gregorysharkov/pep_names/README.md

 To generate positive matches I build a module that uses [wikidata api](https://www.wikidata.org/wiki/Wikidata:Data_access).
 I have built a class named "Synonym_finder" that given a string will try to search alternative spellings of this string asumming that this is a name or a surname.
 So I create a dictionary that fetches every word in my dataset to create a list of synonyms of each word i try to find.

 The next step is to create positive matches by using the original data and this dictionary.
 For each word in a name, we will try to replace it with a synonym and use one of the synonyms instead and then permutating word order in the given name.

+## Seameese network
+As a base model I will be using the approach proposed [here](https://github.com/amansrivastava17/lstm-siamese-text-similarity)